Toggle: English / Spanish

 Ménière disease can often be controlled with treatment.
 Or, the condition may get better on its own.
 In some cases, Ménière disease can be (long-term) chronic or disabling.

 When to Contact a Medical Professional

-Call your health care provider if you have symptoms of Ménière's disease, or if symptoms get worse.
+Call your provider if you have symptoms of Ménière disease, or if symptoms get worse.
 These include hearing loss, ringing in the ears, or dizziness.

-You can't prevent Ménière's disease.
+You can't prevent Ménière disease.
 Treating early symptoms right away may help prevent the condition from getting worse.
 Treating an ear infection and other related disorders may be helpful.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.